-Tier 4 analyses require as a minimum, a time series of total catches and of standardized CPUE, along with an agreed reference period and reference points.
+Tier 4 assessments require as a minimum, a time series of total catches and of standardized CPUE, along with an agreed reference period and reference points.

-The current Tier 4 analysis and control rule underwent Management Strategy Evaluation (Wayte, 2009; Little et al., 2011a), which demonstrated its advantages over an earlier implementation used in 2007 and 2008.
-Further work has since demonstrated that if there is a limit on increases and decreases to the RBC of no more than 50 % then the notion of including a maximum RBC (at 1.25 times the target) is redundant (Little et al., 2011b).
+The current Tier 4 assessment and control rule underwent Management Strategy Evaluation (Wayte, 2009; Little et al., 2011), which demonstrated its advantages over an earlier implementation used in 2007 and 2008.